 14. Small Infrared Heat Emitter/Lamp Bulb

-A very small 100 or 150 Watt infrared heat emitter brooder.
+A very small 100 or 150 Watt infrared heat emitter brooder might be suitable.

-They are non light emitting lamp bulbs, designed for reptile terariums to heat up the body and encourage blood flow and circulation.
+They are non light emitting lamp bulbs, designed for reptile terrariums to heat up the body and encourage blood flow and circulation.

 They can’t be touched directly though as they get hot – so you do have to figure out a bracket and protection system for them to put them in the dog house.